Pneumatic (adj.): of, or pertaining to, air, gases, or wind.

 …and, here’s a similar trek through a modern-day pneumatic tube system (complete with sound FX!).

 But the scale of the pneumatic tube systems in hospitals (or banks or big-box stores) pales in comparison to the one on Roosevelt Island in New York City.
-They use underground tubes—and not trucks—to dispatch with their garbage.
+They use underground tubes—not trucks—to dispatch with their garbage.
 Here’s a video detailing the wonders of their system, produced for the museum exhibit Fast Trash.

 The exhibit’s website even includes a 10-minute musical theatre piece about island’s garbage system, called AVAC Memories.